Fujiwara no Ishi

-Fujiwara no Ishi (藤原威子) (999–1036) was the empress consort of Emperor Go-Ichijō of Japan.
+Fujiwara no Ishi (藤原威子) (February 1, 1000–September 28, 1036) was the empress consort of Emperor Go-Ichijō of Japan.

+Biography

 She was the third daughter of Fujiwara no Michinaga.
 At the manor, she was trained by her older brother, Yorimichi, to be the empress.

 In 1018, at the age of nineteen, she married her ten-year-old nephew the Emperor and became Empress (Chugu), and thus the third of her sisters to become Empresses in succession, all in marriages arranged by their father the regent.
 Shoshi was the Grand Empress Dowager, Kenshi was the Empress Dowager, she was the Empress and her younger sister, Kishi was the Crown Princess.
 Kenshi and Kishi died soon, and these tragedies leave deep wounds on her family.
 She was reportedly embarrassed to marry the emperor because she was nine years his senior, and because he was her nephew.
 However, the marriage was arranged mainly for matters of politics and status, and she was expected to fulfill a ceremonial role.
 Even her brothers were reportedly surprised when the emperor chose to consummate the marriage, and it resulted in two daughters.